Fetch Rewards and Ibotta are two of the best shopping apps to use for grocery purchases, but is one better than the other?

 After you’re finished buying groceries, you’ll upload your receipt to Ibotta.
 This can become time-consuming if you’re prompted to scan a barcode from any of your qualifying items.

-The time difference is significant: 10 seconds with Fetch Rewards compared to 10 minutes with Ibotta.
+The time difference is significant: 10 seconds with Fetch compared to 10 minutes with Ibotta.

 2. Earnings Potential

-Ibotta requires a greater time commitment than Fetch Rewards, but your rewards can add up much faster with Ibotta.
+Ibotta requires a greater time commitment than Fetch, but your rewards can add up much faster with Ibotta.

 The value of each offer varies, but the availability of offers sets Ibotta apart.
 There’s just a lot more to choose from.

 I signed up for Ibotta back in May of 2014.
-The app has grown over the years, but I’ve consistently been able to earn an average of $500 a year by uploading my grocery receipts.
+The app has grown over the years, but I’ve consistently been able to earn $250 to $500 a year by uploading my grocery receipts.

 In addition to rewards for grocery purchases, Ibotta’s app features cash back offers for online shopping.
 It also has a separate browser extension for online deals.